 Dr. Akinwumi Adesina re-elected as President of the African Development Bank Group

-Dr. Akinwumi A. Adesina has been re-elected to serve a second fiveyear term as President of the African Development Bank Group (www.AfDB.org) on Thursday, August 27, 2020 by the Board of Governors of the Bank.
+/EIN News/ -- ABIDJAN, Côte d'Ivoire, Aug.
+27, 2020 (GLOBE NEWSWIRE) -- Dr. Akinwumi A. Adesina has been re-elected to serve a second five- year term as President of the African Development Bank Group on Thursday, August 27, 2020 by the Board of Governors of the Bank.

 A globally renowned development economist and a World Food Prize Laureate and Sunhak Peace Prize Laureate, Dr. Adesina has distinguished himself in driving a bold agenda to reform the Bank and accelerate Africa’s development.
 He was first elected as President of the Bank on May 28, 2015.